Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 1. Identify common categories used in training datasets.
 2. Review existing AI-based categorization tools.
 3. Define rules for how questions should be categorized.

+#### **Functional Requirements:**
+1. The system shall allow users to assign categories to training questions manually.
+2. The system shall automatically classify training questions into predefined categories using AI-based text analysis.
+3. The system shall enable users to search and filter training questions based on category.